In Memory

 Personal History and Service

-Frances (Dayman) Jacobson's transcribed letters about the family history including a collection of family photographs, along with Harolds RAF service details
+Frances (Dayman) Jacobson's (Harold's sister) transcribed letters about the family history including a collection of family photographs, along with Harolds RAF service details

 Personal History